alexmac131/rover2016/README.md

  ![I2C Multiboards ](https://raw.githubusercontent.com/alexmac131/rover2016/master/images/multiBoardProtoType.JPG)

 ##About the project:##
+This project involves the creation of a experimental platform with scalable processing, sensors and mission sets.
 I have been working with Arduino as a hobby for a few years now and wanted to something different and build something that starts to take the hardware and code to its very edge.

 This is basically version 3 with new physical hardware, new code and the introduction of I2C and multi-unit control boards.
 Intentionally mixing different classes of Arduino boards, raspberry pi 1 & 2, particle IO boards and others.